Devolution in the United Kingdom: Cornwall

+Sussex

+Cultural historian Peter Brandon has called the current division of Sussex into east and west 'unnatural' and advocates the reunification of East and West Sussex while historian Chris Hare has called for a devolved regional assembly for Sussex.
+Brighton Kemptown MP, Lloyd Russell-Moyle has also called for a tax-raising Sussex Parliament, with similar powers to the Welsh Senedd, and for regional representation for Sussex in a reformed House of Lords.
+In 2026, the Sussex and Brighton Combined Authority will elect the first mayor in the 2026 Sussex and Brighton mayoral election.

 Crown dependencies

 The legislatures of the Crown Dependencies are not devolved as their origins predate the establishment of the United Kingdom and their attachment to the British Crown, and the Crown Dependencies are not part of the United Kingdom.
 However, the United Kingdom has redefined its formal relationship with the Crown Dependencies since the late 20th century.

 Crown dependencies are possessions of the British Crown, as opposed to overseas territories or colonies of the United Kingdom.
 They comprise the Channel Island bailiwicks of Jersey and Guernsey, and the Isle of Man in the Irish Sea.

 For several hundred years, each has had its own separate legislature, government and judicial system.
 However, as possessions of the Crown they are not sovereign nations in their own right and the British Government is responsible for the overall good governance of the islands and represents the islands in international law.
 Acts of the UK Parliament are normally only extended to the islands only with their specific consent.
-Each of the islands is represented on the British-Irish Council.
+Each of the dependencies is represented on the British-Irish Council.

-The Lord Chancellor, a post in the UK Government, is responsible for relations between the government and the Channel Islands.
-All insular legislation must be approved by the Queen in Council and the Lord Chancellor is responsible for proposing the legislation on the Privy Council.
-He can refuse to propose insular legislation or can propose it for the Queen's approval.
+The Lord Chancellor, a member of the UK Government, is responsible for relations between the government and the Channel Islands.
+All insular legislation must be approved by the King-in-Council and the Lord Chancellor is responsible for proposing the legislation on the Privy Council.
+He can refuse to propose insular legislation or can propose it for the King's approval.

 In 2007–2008, each Crown Dependency and the UK signed agreements that established frameworks for the development of the international identity of each Crown Dependency.
 Among the points clarified in the agreements were that: